yeahdj/wordcount/README.md

 2. **Run the Script:**

-Or you can make it executable if you prefer, it should be executable if you pulled it from git.
+the script should be executable if you pulled it from git.
 Use chmod +x if you need to.

    ```bash
    ./wordcount.sh your_text_file.txt
    ```

+if you want to run it with a shell command, please take note of your operating system's native shell, or use 'bash' to execute the script.

 3. **Errors:**